 - can help in exceptional circumstances

 - are available as short-term/temporary financial assistance towards housing costs

-Exceptions to size limits
+Exceptions to extra bedrooms and size limits

-- those in a shared ownership property - size limits will not apply to shared ownership cases
+- those in a shared ownership property

 - the whole eligible rent

 We will then base your housing benefit on the proportion of the rent you are liable to pay.

 Cases of bereavement

 You may be considered to have an extra bedroom following a death in your household.